Cisco ACI

 Container Networking: A Different Application Philosophy

 Computing is distributed over multiple elements, and they all interact arbitrarily.
 Network integration allows the application to be divided into several microservice components.
-Microservices allow the application to be packaged into pieces and deployed on different hosts or even different cloud providers.
+Microservices will enable the application to be packaged into pieces and deployed on different hosts or even different cloud providers.

 The application stack no longer belongs to a single server.
-Small composable units enhance application replication and fault tolerance services.
-All this is made possible by using containers and the ability to interconnect them.
+Small, composable units enhance application replication and fault tolerance services.
+Containers and the ability to interconnect them make all this possible.

 Containers offer a single-purpose environment.
 They are a bunch of lightweight namespaces and processes sharing a common kernel.
 Typically, you don’t run a full stack in a single container.

-Ideally, only one process per container, which makes them very lightweight.
-VMs with guest O/S is resource-heavy; containers are a far better option if the application can be containerized.
+Ideally, there is only one process per container, which makes them very lightweight.
+VMs with guest O/S are resource-heavy; containers are a far better option if the application can be containerized.

 Despite the advantages of containerization, keep in mind that Docker container security and Docker security options are enabled at each point in the defense layer.